Bathroom ventilation fan wiring, connect the flexible air duct and mount the fan in the drywall ceiling.

 I turned on the electricity at the circuit breaker panel and switched on the fan inside the master bathroom.
 Wow!
 The fan was really quite!
-Especially compared to that old economy fan that roared.
+Especially compared to the old and very noisy bathroom fan.

-Back in the garage, I could feel a strong air flow coming from the end of the flexible duct that blew back my hair.
-Without special instruments, I don’t have a means of specifying exactly how much air is blowing, but this video of a strip of newspaper blowing demonstrates the fan is working quite well:
+Back in the garage I could feel a strong air flow blowing from flexible duct.
+This video of a strip of newspaper flapping demonstrates the fan is working quite well:

 Hope this helps,